-• Youth on Youth Sexual Victimization

-Sexual abuse is disaggregated into three (3) categories of Youth-on-Youth sexual victimization.
-These categories are:

-• Nonconsensual Sexual Acts: sexual contact of any person without his or her consent, or of a person who is unable to consent or refuse; AND

-Contact between the penis and the vulva or the penis and the anus, including penetration, however slight, OR

-Contact between the mouth and the penis, vulva, or anus, OR

-Penetration of the anal or genital opening of another person, however slight, by a hand finger, object, or other instrument.

-• Abusive Sexual Contact: sexual contact of any person without his or her consent, or of a person who is unable to consent or refuse; AND

-Intentional touching, either directly or through the clothing, of the genitalia, anus, breast, inner thigh, or buttocks of any person.
+Youth on Youth Sexual Victimization Sexual abuse is disaggregated into three (3) categories of youth on youth sexual victimization.
+These categories are: Nonconsensual Sexual Acts Sexual contact of any person without his or her consent, or of a person who is unable to consent or refuse; AND Contact between the penis and the vulva or the penis and the anus, including penetration, however slight, OR Contact between the mouth and the penis, vulva, or anus, OR Penetration of the anal or genital opening of another person, however slight, by a hand finger, object, or other instrument.
+Abusive Sexual Contact Sexual contact of any person without his or her consent, or of a person who is unable to consent or refuse; AND Intentional touching, either directly or through the clothing, of the genitalia, anus, breast, inner thigh, or buttocks of any person.
 EXCLUDE incidents in which the contact was incidental to a physical altercation.

-Sexual Harassment: Repeated and unwelcome sexual advances, requests for sexual favors, or verbal comments, gestures, or actions of a derogatory or offensive sexual nature by one youth directed toward another.
+Sexual Harassment Repeated and unwelcome sexual advances, requests, for sexual favors, or verbal comments, gestures, or actions of a derogatory or offensive sexual nature by one youth directed toward another.

-• Staff on Youth Sexual Abuse

-Sexual abuse is disaggregated into two (2) categories of Staff on Youth Sexual Abuse.
-These categories are:

-Staff Sexual Misconduct: Any behavior or act of a sexual nature directed toward a youth by an employee, volunteer, contractor, official visitor, or another agency representative (exclude family, friend, or other visitors).
+Staff on Youth Sexual Abuse Sexual abuse is disaggregated into two (2) categories of staff on youth sexual abuse.
+These categories are: Staff Sexual Misconduct Any behavior or act of a sexual nature directed toward a youth by an employee, volunteer, contractor, official visitor, or another agency representative (exclude family, friend, or other visitors).
 Sexual relationships of a romantic nature between staff and youths are included in this definition.
-Consensual or nonconsensual sexual acts include:

-Intentional touching, either directly or through the clothing, of the genitalia, anus, groin, breast, inner thigh, or buttocks that is unrelated to official duties or with the intent to abuse, arouse, or gratify sexual desire, OR

-Completed, attempted, threatened, or requested sexual acts, OR

-Occurrences of indecent exposure, invasion of privacy or staff voyeurism for reasons unrelated to official duties or for sexual gratification.

-Staff Sexual Harassment: Repeated verbal comments or gestures of a sexual nature to a youth by an employee, volunteer, contractor, official visitor, or other agency representative (exclude family, friends, or other visitors).
-Include:

-Demeaning references to gender; or sexually suggestive or derogatory comments about body or clothing; OR

-Repeated profane or obscene language or gestures.
+Consensual or nonconsensual sexual acts include: Intentional touching, either directly or through the clothing, of the genitalia, anus, groin, breast, inner thigh, or buttocks that is unrelated to official duties or with the intent to abuse, arouse, or gratify sexual desire, OR Completed, attempted, threatened, or requested sexual acts, OR Occurrences of indecent exposure, invasion of privacy or staff voyeurism for reasons unrelated to official duties or for sexual gratification.
+Staff Sexual Harassment Repeated verbal comments or gestures of a sexual nature to a youth by an employee, volunteer, contractor, official visitor, or other agency representative (exclude family, friends, or other visitors).
+Include: Demeaning references to gender; or sexually suggestive or derogatory comments about body or clothing; OR Repeated profane or obscene language or gestures.

-The PREA Standards define the following three investigation outcomes.
+The PREA Standards define the following three investigation outcomes:

-- Substantiated the event was investigated and determined to have occurred, based on a preponderance of the evidence. - Unsubstantiated the investigation concluded that evidence was insufficient to determine whether or not the event occurred. - Unfounded the investigation determined that the event did not occur.
+Substantiated The event was investigated and determined to have occurred.
+Unsubstantiated The investigation concluded that evidence was insufficient to determine whether or not the event occurred.
+Unfounded The investigation determined that the event did not occur.

-Calendar Year 2022 Reported PREA Incidents
+Calendar Year 2023 Reported PREA Incidents

-This report analyzed DYRS PREA data for calendar year 2022.
-This report also compares data from calendar years 2021, 2020, and 2019.
+This report analyzed DYRS PREA data for calendar year 2023.
+This report also compares data from calendar years 2022, 2021, and 2020.